Planet-300894/WonderEcon/README.md

 > **Requirements:** Windows only.
 Python must be installed (Python **3.11 or later** is recommended).

-1. From the [Releases](../../releases) page, download all three of the following:
+1. From the [Releases](../../releases) page, download and unzip `WonderEcon-v0.0.1.zip`.
-   - `WonderEcon-v0.0.1.zip`
 2. Double-click **`start_all.bat`** to launch the system.
 3. In the system, you can choose to enter Observe mode / Player mode.
 If you enter the player mode, you need to choose information including economic month, identity and risk preference.
 And you can play in the WonderEcon world.
    Once the system opens in observer mode, the quickest way in is to click **"Generate Default World Config"** at the bottom-right, then click **"Enter Observer Console"** to go straight into the world.

-> **Using your own simulation data instead of the default world:** If you do not want to observe the default configuration, first run the code in `WonderEcon-v0.0.1` yourself to produce simulation results.
-Then replace the files in `EWM_Run_Windows1\EWM\results12` with the files from that run's `results` folder.
-After that, click **"Generate Default World Config"** at the bottom-right and then **"Enter Observer Console"** as above.
->
-> Note: the in-UI configuration screen is still under development, so this manual file-replacement step is the current way to observe a custom world.

 ### Algorithm Engine

-If you only want the underlying simulation engine (without the interactive front end), download and unzip `WonderEcon-v0.0.1.zip` from the [Releases](../../releases) page.
+If you only want the underlying simulation engine (without the interactive front end), download and unzip `WonderEcon-code-v0.0.1.zip` from the [Releases](../../releases) page.

 ## 👁️ God's Eye / Observer Mode(Developing)